Mathematics, BS

 BS with Second Major

 Students majoring in mathematics may choose to earn a second major in computer science, statistics, actuarial science, or other disciplines.
 They must satisfy all requirements of Program A, Program B, or Program C in mathematics as well as all requirements for the second major.
-For more information, consult an advisor and see Declaring or Changing a Major on the College of Liberal Arts and Sciences website.
+For more information, consult an advisor and see Policies Regarding Majors, Minors, and Certificates on the College of Liberal Arts and Sciences website.

 Transfer from Engineering to Mathematics